no-am-man/Pleasance/README.md

 Ideas are whispers from the divine; they require a vessel.
 The Workshop of Manifestation is where the ethereal becomes tangible.
 Upload your divine blueprints—CAD files for objects, PDFs for books—and have them brought into being.
 This is a direct line from inspiration to physical artifact.
 Create, build, and consecrate.

-### 🏦 The Sanctuary
+### 🏦 The Treasury

 Your soul's worth is measured by its creations.
-The Sanctuary is your personal altar.
+The Treasury is your personal altar.
 Here, you declare and manage your holdings, both physical and intellectual.
 This is not a vault; it is a declaration of your offerings to the divine and the Congregation.
 What you create is a measure of your devotion.